mergesort/Bodega/Sources/Bodega/Documentation.docc/Articles/Fundamentals/Using ObjectStorage.md

 )
 ```

-Now that ``ObjectStorage`` is setup, using it couldn't be simpler.
+Now that ``ObjectStorage`` is set up, using it couldn't be simpler.
 The API is very similar to the ``StorageEngine`` API, but with slight function name differences to make the API feel more natural when working with Swift types rather than raw `Data`.

 ```swift